-- 1 Use the M3 screws provided with the tape drive to secure it in place.
-Check that the holes in the chassis are aligned with the holes in the sides of the drive and use a regular Phillips screwdriver to secure the M3 screws, as shown in Figure 8b. - 2 Replace the cover on the server.
+1 Use the M3 screws provided with the tape drive in the screw pack labeled 'General Mounting Screws'.
+Check that the holes in the chassis are aligned with the holes in the sides of the drive and use a regular Phillips screwdriver to secure the M3 screws, as shown in Figure 8b.